Blog

 Reconsider the Likability Factor

-Hiring someone who is likable or whom you enjoyed interviewing doesn’t necessarily mean that this person is the right candidate for the job.
+Hiring someone likable or you enjoyed interviewing doesn’t necessarily mean that this person is the right candidate for the job.
 Charisma and likability are undoubtedly valuable factors, especially for particular jobs where they are front and center.

-However, the fact that we tend to like people who share similarities to ourselves leaves this open to unconscious bias.
+However, the fact that we tend to like people who share similarities with ourselves leaves this open to unconscious bias.

 Conclusion

-Unconscious bias exists in every person, and it’s almost impossible that we’ll ever be able to eliminate it entirely.
+Unconscious bias exists in every person, and it’s almost impossible that we’ll ever be able to eliminate it.
 However, it is possible to reduce its influence on the hiring process.

 By addressing unconscious bias that has been rampant within hiring processes for so long, hiring managers can begin to confront the problem.
 In doing so, you can see returns that have wide-ranging effects.

-Unconscious bias has long been a significant problem across many hiring practices, including the background check.
-Scout Logic offers a quick and easy way to conduct bulk background checks on prospective candidates that make the recruitment fairer and more balanced.
+Unconscious bias has long been a significant problem across many hiring practices, including background checks.
+Scout Logic offers a quick and easy way to conduct bulk background checks on prospective candidates, making recruitment fairer and more balanced.

 Download this free guide to go into the searching process prepared.
 This guide includes actionable steps to: